Welcome to Hogwarts. (It is called Social Media in this universe)

 The Potter Way: Take the time and find an appropriate image that truly captures the quintessence of your business.
 Whether you search something online, or you may need to take out a camera and click a photo yourself.
 Either way, put in the effort to make your page cast a spell on the audience, the moment they see it.

 The Malfoy way: Pushing for heaps of likes won’t profit you if all those likes are from people who’ll on no occasion actually do business with you.
-Some marketers have a wrong impression that all that matters is your quantity of likes, when the most important thing is actually the quality of likes on your page.
+Some marketers have the wrong impression that all that matters is your quantity of likes when the most important thing is actually the quality of likes on your page.

 The Potter Way: You can’t fool your customers who have access to who actually have liked your page.
 Target the users who fit your criteria for great leads.
 Request your current customers to like your page and share it with their networks.
 Posting content pertinent to your target audience will also aid to get you the all-important qualified likes.

 Now you know all the magic spells.
-Welcome to the Hogwarts.
+Welcome to Hogwarts.